1968 Atlantic hurricane season: Hurricane Dolly

 In late July, a tropical wave emerged into the Atlantic Ocean from the west coast of Africa.
 After tracking west-northwestward and westward, the wave reached the Straits of Florida on August 9, where it began interacting with an upper-level low.
 Early on August 10, the system developed into a tropical depression, while located near Andros Island in the Bahamas.
 By 18:00 UTC that day, the depression strengthened into a tropical storm while heading generally northward over the western Atlantic.
 Initially, Dolly did not strengthen significantly and was nearly absorbed by a cold front.
 After paralleling part of the East Coast of the United States, Dolly moved further out to sea.
-By 12:00 UTC on August 12, Dolly developed into a hurricane, and six hours latter attained its initial peak of 85 mph (140 km/h).
+By 12:00 UTC on August 12, Dolly developed into a hurricane, and six hours later attained its initial peak of 85 mph (140 km/h).

 Dolly briefly weakened back to a tropical storm on August 13 amid unfavorable atmospheric conditions, only to reattain hurricane intensity on the following day.
 By 12:00 UTC on August 14, Dolly once again peaked with winds of 85 mph (140 km/h).
 After maintaining its strength for 18 hours, Dolly began to rapidly weaken and became extratropical on August 16, while about 300 mi north of the Azores.
 Impact from Hurricane Dolly was minimal, with only rainfall being reported on land.
 Precipitation peaked at 3.89 in at Palm Beach International Airport in West Palm Beach, Florida.
 Although it was mostly limited to the east coast of Florida, isolated areas of rain were reported in the Panhandle and on the west coast.
 Elsewhere, rainfall from Dolly was also recorded in North and South Carolina, though it did not exceed or reach 3 in.

-Tropical Storm Five
+Unnamed tropical storm

 An upper-level trough and attendant frontal boundary moved into the western Atlantic on September 8.
 The next day, an area of low pressure formed on the tail-end of this front and began to organize as it moved westward.
 Surface observations suggested the formation of a tropical depression by 00:00 UTC on September 10.
 The newly formed system curved north-northeast in advance of another trough and intensified into a tropical storm while passing offshore the Carolinas.
 On September 11, it attained peak winds of 65 mph (100 km/h), a strength it maintained while making landfall in Long Island, New York, around 10:00 UTC that day.
 A few hours later, the storm transitioned into an extratropical cyclone as it became intertwined with a front.
 It crossed Newfoundland into the North Atlantic, interacting with another non-tropical low before dissipating on September 17.

 While the storm passed just offshore the Outer Banks of North Carolina, the depression dropped 5.8 in of precipitation on Bodie Island.
 Tropical storm-force winds overspread Long Island and Connecticut, including a peak measurement of 58 mph (93 km/h) at Falkner Island.